dickhardt/email-verification-protocol/README.md

 - **3.2** - The browser checks that the `.well-known/web-identity` file contains JSON that includes the following properties:

-- *accounts_endpoint* - the API endpoint per FedCM that returns the accounts the issuer provides
 - *sd_issuance_endpoint* - the API endpoint the browser calls to obtain an SD-JWT
 - *login_url* - The URL that the browser can point the user to to login to the Issuer in case the user is logged out
 - *sd_jwks_uri* - the URL where the issuer provides its public keys to verify the SD-JWT